Skip to content

 ❌ Mistake 2: Hardcoding Tax Rates

 What happens: Tax rates change.
-You forget to update the code.
-Suddenly, 500 employees are taxed at last year's rate.
+You forget to update.

 ❌ Mistake 3: Not Testing with Historical Data